wp-plugins/bulletproof-security/readme.txt

 5. BulletProof Security - Login Security and Monitoring

 == Changelog ==

+= .48.9 =
+* 2 New Login Security Options Added:
+* Error Messages: Choose to display Standard WP Login Error Messages or Generic Error Messages.
+* Password Reset: Enable or Disable Login Password Reset capability.
+This option also includes additionl Stealth Mode capabilities.
+Please read the Blue Read Me help button on the BPS Login Security page for a full description and additional help information.
+* Login Security Bug Fix/Code Correction: Using the /wp-login.php URL no longer generates an initial login error.
+* New Dismiss Notice - Brute Force Login Protection Code: At some point the Brute Force Login Protection code will be standard in BPS .htaccess files.
+For now a dismiss notice has been added with a link to the Brute Force Login Protection code.
+* Additional error checking & Overall Code Improvements: Really too many things to list so in general BPS .48.9 is more streamlined, has better/additional error checking and overall code improvements throughout BPS.
+* Enjoy!

 = .48.8 =
 * Code / Help Text Corrections